dlexio/frontal.js/examples/with-page-partials/README.md

-## Page Assets Example
+## Page Partials Example

-This example shows how to load assets/images within your HTML pages using aliases.
+This example shows how to use HTML partials to keep your pages neat and simple, check the `/pages` directory.

 ## Usage